 The Healing And Medicinal Properties Of Chamomile

 Chamomile refers to a range of daisy like plants.
 These are members of the Asteraceae family.
-There are actually a number of different species, however the two most commonly known are, Roman chamomile, and German chamomile.
-Both of these species have been used for their anti-inflammatory and calming properties since ancient times.
+There are actually a number of different species.
+However the two most commonly known are, Roman chamomile, and German chamomile.
+Both of these species used for their anti-inflammatory and calming properties since ancient times.

-• Chamomile is antipyretic, antibacterial, antifungal, antiseptic, antispasmodic, and antiallergenic.
-This means that chamomile can be used as a muscle relaxant, and is actually considered a drug in 26 different country’s pharmacopoeia.
+Chamomile is antipyretic, antibacterial, antifungal, antiseptic, antispasmodic, and antiallergenic.
+This means that chamomile is a muscle relaxant, and also considered a drug in 26 different country’s pharmacopoeia.

 Healing And Healthy Benefits

-- It can be used a tea for such issues as rashes, rheumatic problems, and lumbago.
+- This will allow to used as a tea for such issues as rashes, rheumatic problems, and lumbago.